 We seek to actively monitor developments in the proxy voting arena based on a historical analysis of proxy issues and a continuing review of new proposals and legislative changes.
 Our policy and guidelines are reviewed annually and are updated as needed to address new developments.

-Our current Proxy Voting Overview statement is posted on our website: qma.com/proxy-voting.
+Our current Proxy Voting Overview statement is posted in the Stewardship & Governance section of our website: www.qma.com.

 Institutional investors in principle should report periodically on how they fulfill their stewardship responsibilities, including their voting responsibilities, to their clients and beneficiaries.